Little Silver, New Jersey: Public transportation

-The Little Silver station is served by trains on NJ Transit's North Jersey Coast Line.
-The station is one of the few on the electrified portion of the line without raised platforms.
+NJ Transit train service is available at the Little Silver station, which is one of the few on the electrified portion of the line without raised platforms.
 The station is located between two grade crossings.
 When trains stop at the station, they block the roadway at one crossing or the other for entire duration of the stop, causing traffic backups.
+Commuter service connects the borough to Hoboken Terminal, Newark Penn Station, Secaucus Junction and New York Penn Station on the North Jersey Coast Line.
 The train station, constructed in 1875 by the New York and Long Branch Railroad, was added to the National Register of Historic Places in 1984.

 From the Raritan Bayshore SeaStreak catamarans travel to Pier 11 at Wall Street and East 34th Street Ferry Landing in Manhattan.
 NY Waterway ferries travel to Paulus Hook Ferry Terminal in Jersey City, Battery Park City Ferry Terminal and West Midtown Ferry Terminal in Manhattan.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Little Silver include: